-Careful thought and consideration is applied to every element of a Stockland retirement village, says Co-Head of Design, Sophie Pickett-Heaps.
+Careful thought and consideration is applied to every element of a new Stockland retirement village, says Co-Head of Design, Sophie Pickett-Heaps.

 “We try to think about everything from the residents’ point of view,” she says.
-“So instilling a feeling of confidence and security within each resident is always at front of mind during the design process.”
+“So instilling a feeling of confidence and security within each resident is always at front of mind during the new home design process.”

 From simple measures like lockable windows, front and rear security doors and 24-hour emergency call systems to design features like wider doorways or reinforced walls for future grab rails, Stockland homes are designed to suit - both now and in the future.